-We are very excited to embark on this partnership with the Acumen Fund.
-Although our support is in the form of a grant, the Acumen Fund invests in for-profit enterprises that provide basic services to communities and individuals at the bottom of the pyramid.
+The Acumen Fund invests in for-profit enterprises that provide basic services to communities and individuals at the bottom of the pyramid.
 Acumen Fund is, in fact, one of the pioneering forces of impact investing in a variety of areas including housing, electricity, and agriculture.
-Education and Employability, or Skills Training, is a new portfolio being launched this year.
+The Education and Employability, or Skills Training, portfolio was launched in 2011 with a founding grant from 3W.

 Why Education and Skills Training?
 A person’s ability to make better decisions leads to better choices, better outcomes and ultimately increased income.
 Developing countries typically have a poor record of ensuring education access and quality.
 In fact, 70% of all children not in school globally are in South Asia and Sub-Saharan Africa.
 Educational outcomes for those who do go to school in these geographies are abysmal.
 9 of 10 children in Sub-Saharan Africa fail to complete basic education, and in rural Pakistan, only 65% of the students in Grade 3 could subtract single digits.
 And an education is no guarantor for employment.
 88% of the 15-29 year olds in India have no vocational training at all – resulting in massive gaps in employability across sector, skill level, and location.
 Investing in education, with a focus on creating economic impact, is a critical lever in creating better opportunities for all.

 Academic studies show that one standard deviation increase in student’s performance on math and science tests leads to a full 1% increase in annual GDP growth (equal to $10B in Kenya by 2020), and more than 10% increase in student incomes at the end of high school.
 While it will always be a challenge to make these claims with certainty, we believe that education is a basic tool for improving income and quality of life, and a critical platform for creating human dignity.